alexharri/website/posts/canvas-to-ascii.md

 const maxValue = Math.max(...samplingVector)
 ```

-But here, for each index $i$ of our sampling vectors, we'll calculate the max value like so:
+But here, for each index $i$ of our sampling vector, we'll calculate the max value like so:

 ```ts
 const maxValue = Math.max(samplingVector[i], externalSamplingVector[i])